top of page

 In early 2024, Steven was nominated for Best Director of a Play at the Off West End Theatre Awards for the critically acclaimed revival of Taylor Mac’s play Hir (Park Theatre 200) starring Emmy and Golden Globe-winner Felicity Huffman.
 He was previously nominated in the same category in 2021 for the UK Premiere of Young Jean Lee's Straight White Men (Southwark Playhouse), which received rave reviews across the national press and was named by The Independent as one of the UK's top ten theatre events of the year.

 In 2023, Steven directed Tony Award winner Joe DiPietro’s F**king Men, a modern retelling of the Arthur Schnitzler classic La ronde.
-The production sold out 96 performances, and in 2024 had an additional six-week sold-out London run due to popular demand.
-The production will return to London again in 2025, ahead of its New York transfer Off Broadway.
+The production sold out 96 performances, and in 2024 and 2025 had two additional six-week sold-out London runs due to popular demand.

 Steven also directed the UK premiere of Tanya Barfield's Bright Half Life (King's Head Theatre), and the world premiere of Shaun McKenna's Rocky Road (Jermyn Street Theatre), the latter of which was listed by The Guardian among the top digital theatre experiences of UK lockdown.
 Other directing credits include the UK Debut of The Refugee Orchestra Project at LSO St Luke's, and the acclaimed three-month run of S. Asher Gelman’s Afterglow, for which Steven was again nominated Best Director at the Off West End Awards.